botdotcom/botdotcom/README.md

 ## Current Work

 ### Master's Project at SJSU
-I am working under Dr. Mark Stamp at SJSU on the topic: Fake Malware Generation using HMMs and GANs.
+I am working under Dr. Mark Stamp at SJSU on the topic: Hidden Markov Model Distance for Malware Classification